-During the third quarter of 2017, the Company utilized the proceeds of a private placement and also its cash reserves to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
-KWG's exploration activities were funded from the proceeds of the private placement.
-This private placement issuance was also utilized to reduce the Company's liabilities and also to compensate its directors, officers, employees and consultants.
+During the first quarter of 2018, the Company utilized the proceeds of private placements and debenture issuances to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+KWG's exploration activities were funded from the proceeds of the private placements and debenture issuances.
+These private placements and debenture issuances were also utilized to reduce the Company's liabilities and also to compensate its directors, officers, employees and consultants.
 The Company's other cash inflows consisted of royalty payments of \$781.
-Regular operating expenditures were approximately \$711,000 for the quarter.
+Regular operating expenditures were approximately \$81,000 higher than the previous year as the Company utilized its cash inflows to fund expenditures that had been neglected due to insufficient resources.